 Great Malaria Parasite Hunt"- presentation

 - June 2019 - ITT10 was held in Bath in June 2019.
 During the week, I chaired a group discussion and worked with AVL on Anomoly Detection in Test Fields.
 Our final presentation can be found here

 - April 2019 - I attended ESGI 145 at the University of Cambridge between 8-12th April.
 I worked on a problem brought by Faraday Predictive on the "Identification of changes in noisy spectra - to detect

 - January 2019 - ITT19 was held in Bath in January 2019.
 In the run up to the event I helped liase with Diamond Light Source, one of the industrial partners.
 During the week, I worked with Diamond Light Source on Additive Manufacturing: Denoising and Particle Tracking.
 Our final presentation can be found here

-As part of the Centre for Doctoral Training programme, I completed an MRes in Statistical and Applied Mathematics, graduating December 2019.
+As part of the Centre for Doctoral Training programme, I completed an MRes in Statistical and Applied Mathematics with Distinction, graduating December 2019.
 As well as a range of course, I undertook small research projects with topics including: Automatic Malaria Detection, High Intensity Focused Ultrasound, Industrial Mathematics and Modelling and Mathematical Analysis of Social Dilemmas.

 I completed an MMath degree at Emmanuel College, University of Cambridge graduating with a Distinction in Part III in 2018.
 During Part III, I took a range of course in Applied and Computational Analysis including: Inverse Problems, Numerical Solutions for ODEs and Distribution Theory, alongside courses in Perturbation Methods and Quantum Information Theory.
 My Part III essay was supervised by Dr Orsola Rath-Spivack on "Time Reversal Imaging in Inhomogeneous Media" and can be found here.